PhasesResearchLab/pySIPFENN/docs/index.rst

 News
 ----
+-  **(v0.13.0)** Model exports are now effortless the new `pysipfenn.core.modelExporters` module, which also allows users to reduce models to FP16 precision or simplify model structure.
+It supports ONNX, PyTorch, and CoreML formats.
+The latter allows use of highly efficient Neural Engine on all modern Apple devices.
+Note that to use these features, you need to install additional dependencies with `pip install pysipfenn[dev]`
 -  **(v.12.2)** The license has been changed to LGPLv3 to allow for integration with proprietary software developed by CALPHAD community, while supporting the development of new pySIPFENN features for all users.
 Many thanks to our colleagues from
    `GTT-Technologies <https://gtt-technologies.de>`__ and